nongaap/tic-tac-toe/README.md

 The server will respond with a board that includes the computers move:
 - Example Post Request: {'board': '["X","","","","","","","",""]'}
 - Subsequent Response: {'board': '["X","","","","O","","","",""]'}

+Additionally, a post request can be made to http://localhost:3000/api/move using the same format and the server will respond with the optimal next move to make (respresented as the index position in the board array).